Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Results

 \subsection{All-sky HP maps}

 Since the HP algorithm is computationally more efficient than the PP algorithm and requires only a halo catalogue, we generate 108 all-sky mock tSZ and kSZ maps by applying the HP method on the halo catalogue created from the simulations described in Section~\ref{sec:simulation}.
 First, we show an example of all-sky HP mock tSZ and kSZ maps among 108 realisations in the top and bottom panels of Figures~\ref{fig:HP_ybmap}, respectively.
 We employ the \texttt{Healpix} pixellation \citep{Gorski2005} with $N_\mathrm{side} = 8192$, which corresponds to the pixel area of $0.184 \, \mathrm{arcmin}^2$ and the effective pixel length of $25.8 \, \mathrm{arcsec}$.
-Peaks, which correspond to massive halos, can visually be identified in both of the tSZ and kSZ maps.
+Peaks, which correspond to massive halos, can be visually identified in the tSZ and kSZ maps.

 Next, we show an example of a smaller ($5 \times 5 \, \mathrm{deg}^2$) patch of these maps to zoom into the region centered at one of the Compton-$y$ peaks (the peak value is $y = 1.1\times 10^{-4}$) in Figure~\ref{fig:HP_ybmap_zoom}.
-Since spherical symmetry is assumed in the HP model, spherical clouds can be seen in both of tSZ and kSZ maps.
+Since spherical symmetry is assumed in the HP model, spherical clouds can be seen in both tSZ and kSZ maps.
 Since the HP algorithm only considers contributions from halos, there are strong correlations between tSZ and kSZ maps.
-As we have seen in the comparison of HP and PP maps in Section~\ref{sec:flat-HP-PPmaps}, the kSZ signal looks smoother than that of a PP map, because the bulk velocity is the mean velocity within a halo and the small scale kinematics is smeared out.
+As we have seen in the comparison of HP and PP maps in Section~\ref{sec:flat-HP-PPmaps}, the kSZ signal of an HP map looks smoother than that of a PP map, because the bulk velocity is the mean velocity within a halo, and the small-scale kinematics is smeared out.